 1. You can reach more far more resorts this way - because there are more routes.

 2. There lots of journey options, and you can travel most days of the week.

 3. Breaking the journey in Paris can be fun and interesting.

 4. The train doesn't arrive as breathtakingly early as the Eurostar Ski Train.

 5. The train has couchette beds (while the Eurostar Ski Train only has reclining seats).

 Something should be said about names.
 We at Snowcarbon now call these trains 'couchette sleeper trains from Paris'.
 The trains used to be called 'Corail Lunea' - which kind of sounded nice.
 Then in 2014 SNCF decided to 'rebrand' them as 'Intercités de nuit'.
 As this name is not very memorable, and few people have even heard of this new name, we just say 'couchette' and 'sleeper' for clarity.

 The end of some sleeper train routes

-Sadly, The French Goverment Ministry of Transport, which owns SNCF, has decided to axe routes all over France.
+Sadly, The French Goverment Ministry of Transport, which owns SNCF, axed routes all over France.

-Routes that had trains running every night, will now have zero trains.
-It's a huge loss for France, travellers and skiers.
+Some routes that had trains running every night now have zero trains.
+It's a huge loss for France, travellers, skiers and the environment.